 TLS 1.0 and 1.1 deprecation for Office 365

 As of October 31, 2018, the Transport Layer Security (TLS) 1.0 and 1.1 protocols are deprecated for the Office 365 service.
 The effect for end-users is expected to be minimal.
-This change was publicized for almost two years, with the first public announcement made in December 2017.
-This article is only intended to cover the Office 365 local client in relation to the Office 365 service but can also apply to on-premises TLS issues with Office, Office Online Server/Office Web Apps, and SharePoint.
+This change has been publicized for over two years, with the first public announcement made in December 2017.
+This article is only intended to cover the Office 365 local client in relation to the Office 365 service but can also apply to on-premises TLS issues with Office and Office Online Server/Office Web Apps.

 Office and TLS overview

 The Office client relies on the Windows web service (WINHTTP) to send and receive traffic over TLS protocols.
 The Office client can use TLS 1.2 if the web service of the local computer can use TLS 1.2.
 All Office clients can use TLS protocols, as TLS and SSL protocols are part of the operating system and not specific to the Office client.

 By default, the TLS 1.2 and 1.1 protocols are available if no network devices are configured to reject TLS 1.2 traffic.

 On Windows 7

 TLS 1.1 and 1.2 protocols are not available without the KB 3140245 update.
 The update addresses this issue and adds the following registry sub key: